Featured comment:

 - Boil for 15-20 minutes.

-TIP: You can skip the frosting and give the cake a sprinkle of powdered sugar for a lighter version.
+- Unfrosted cake: Skip the frosting and serve the cake with a sprinkle of powdered sugar.

 Delicious Quinoa Chocolate Cake